nijuyonkadesu/preemptive-impressions/homework/Arch/vim.md

 `select lines + fo`: fold lines
 ^ this is range in commands
 `za` toggle between fold
+`zr` unfold all
 `zE` delete all folds
 `Ctrl w v` - vertical split window or `:vs`
 `:on` closes all other windows
 `Ctrl w r` - rotate windows

 ## macros
-`qa` - it saves your movements on 'a'. stop macro recording by pressing 'q' to, replay the macro, in normal mode: `@a`
+`qa` - it saves your movements on buffer 'a'. stop macro recording by pressing 'q' to, replay the macro, in normal mode: `@a`
 `500@a`
 `:g/pattern/normal @q` run a macro on all matches _(have to test)_